X

 Rajesh Ravi

 Okay.
-No, I just wanted.
-Why?
-My question is the you know most people are doing this re power through JB mode to reduce their landed power costs.
-So you know what sort of power cost reduction.
-And given that many companies, if you see your few competitors have recently invested 45 crore with a payback period of you know what we understand these daily projects have a payback period of less than two years.
-So is it not an opportunity for you to invest into, you know invest say 100 odd crores through JV models and increase your green mix from 20 to 40% plus and in turn also reduce your blended power cost by say.
+No, I just want to — while my question is the — most people are doing this re-power through JV mode to reduce their landed power cost.
+So what sort of power cost reduction, and given that many companies, if you see your — few competitors have recently invested INR45 crores with a payback period of — what we understand, these heavy projects have a payback period of less than two years.
+So is this not an opportunity for you to invest into — invest say INR100 odd crore through JV models and increase your green mix from 20% to 40% plus and in turn also reduce your blended power cost by say INR1 odd.

 Rajesh Ravi

-Blended power cost for the company is.
-Just a second please.
-The blended power cost for the company is close to about 335 rupees per ton.
+Blended power cost for the company is — just a second, please.
+The blended power cost for the company is close to about INR335 per ton.

 Rajesh Ravi